 What should perhaps alarm us most here in Britain is the extraordinary growth in the number of big game trophies coming back into our country.
 In the 1980s, the figure was an average of 17 a year.
 Since 2010, the number has grown to some 300 animals annually.

 Worse still, hunters from the UK are shooting some of the most endangered animals on the planet.

-CITES, the Convention on International Trade in Endangered Species, aims to prevent or restrict exploitation of wildlife.
-Species listed in Appendix I of the treaty are “threatened with extinction which are or may be affected by trade.
+CITES, the Convention on International Trade in Endangered Species aims to prevent or restrict the exploitation of wildlife.
+Species listed in Appendix I of the treaty are “threatened with extinction which is or may be affected by trade.
 Trade in specimens of these species must be subject to particularly strict regulation in order not to endanger further their survival,” according to the treaty which adds they “must only be authorized in exceptional circumstances.”